Texas LGBTQ+ Divorce Lawyers

 The length of the divorce process varies for all couples.
 There is a minimum 60-day waiting period before you are allowed to finalize your divorce with the court.
 A sixty-day divorce is rare, however, since issues like spousal support, child custody, and the division of property often come into play and must be resolved first.

 Do Divorce Requirements Differ for LGBTQ+ Couples in Texas?

 LGBTQ+ marriages are viewed equally in the eyes of the law; therefore, they have the same divorce requirements.
 To file for a divorce in Texas, the filing spouse must be a Texas resident for six continuous months and be a resident of the county where they file for divorce for at least 90 days.

 Contact Our Experienced Texas LGBTQ+ Divorce Lawyers

 Most couples find divorce to be complicated, but LGBTQ+ couples face additional challenges now as the legal system is adapting.
 At Goranson Bain Ausley, our attorneys are not only keeping abreast of the changes but also helping to shape family law in Texas to meet the needs of LGBTQ+ couples.
-Count on us for informed legal advice delivered with compassion and understanding.
+Contact us for informed legal advice delivered with compassion and understanding.
 You can be confident that a Goranson Bain Ausley attorney from our Austin, Dallas, Fort Worth, Granbury, or Plano offices will serve as your advocate, ensuring you are provided equal rights and protection under the law.